sul-dlss/was-pywb/README.md

 # was-pywb

 This repository contains configuration and utilities for the (soon to be released) [pywb] service running at swap.stanford.edu.
-A Docker configuration is included for development, which uses [nginx] as a reverse proxy in front of pywb.
+A Docker configuration is included for development.

 ## Develop